pontem-network/aptos-core/developer-docs-site/docs/nodes/nodes-landing.md

 # Nodes Home

-The Aptos network is comprised of nodes of three types: validator node, validator fullnode and public fullnode.
+The Pont network is comprised of nodes of three types: validator node, validator fullnode and public fullnode.
 To participate in consensus, you are required to run both a validator node and a validator fullnode, and stake.
 This section describes everything you need to stake and participate in consensus and governance.
 Also learn how to run a public fullnode on a local network and connect to either a testnet or a devnet.